grayoj/geraldmokereke.xyz/content/posts/engineering-nicfosts-eservices-module.md

   # can also paste direct link from external site
   # ex. https://i.ibb.co/K0HVPBd/paper-mod-profilemode.png
   alt: 'V'
-  caption: 'The document, you may want to flip your phone sideways'
+  caption: 'The document.
+You may want to flip your phone sideways'
   relative: false # To use relative path for cover image, used in hugo Page-bundles
 ---

-Nicfost is a federal government parastatal here in Nigeria, that is an abbreviation for "[Nigerian Council of Food Science and Technology](https://nicfost.gov.ng/)."
-The Nigerian Council of Food Science and Technology is a professional body in Nigeria that is focused advancing the field of food science and technology in the country.
+The "[Nigerian Council of Food Science and Technology](https://nicfost.gov.ng/) is a professional body in Nigeria that is focused advancing the field of food science and technology in the country.
 It serves as an organization for professionals, researchers, educators, and practitioners who are involved in various aspects of food science and technology.

 They have a portal that is used by the adminstrative team at Nicfost.
 The client side is written entirely in JavaScript.
 I didn't build the client, it was written by someone else.
 After all, I have expressed my distate severall on this blog for JavaScript as [a bad dynamic programming language for robust projects](https://news.ycombinator.com/item?id=4113458).
 I use Typescript instead.
 The backend is also written in Java, I didn't write the initial Java backend though - which I wish I did.
 The refactoring and process wasn't funny.